 From the reference scenarios listed in the TR, the NTN maximum round trip propagation delay (including service and feeder link) is 27.77ms for LEO with 600km orbit and 541.46ms for GEO.
 The possible range of differential delay (i.e. difference between UEs at cell/beam edge and cell/beam center) are 3.12ms for LEO with 600km orbit, to 10.3 ms for GEO with 3500 km.

+In case gateway precompensates the feeder link delay, i.e., timing reference is at satellite, UE needs to consider only the service link delay, i.e., between UE and satellite.

-From the email discussion, the following two solutions for delay compensation had the most support:
+From the email discussion, the following two solutions for delay compensation had the most support in case gateway doesnot precompensate the feeder link delay:

 Common delay compensation, where the delay includes the feeder link delay + delay from the satellite to a reference point (for example, the center of a beam/cell).
 This delay is broadcast by the network, and the UE will use this value for timing pre-compensation.